grantsingleton/gapi-events-react/README.md

 * npm start

 ## Using the API
-* Add your own Client Id and Api Key
+* Add your own Client Id and Api Key to App.js